yeon971105/lumaa-spring-2025-ai-ml/README.md

 ---

 ## 📩 Contact
-For any questions, reach out at: [Your Email/LinkedIn/GitHub].
+For any questions, reach out at: [yeon971105@icloud.com/www.linkedin.com/in/jewon-yeon-ai-scientist/GitHub].